 Throughout the course of a football game, teams are faced with various situations.
 At one moment you might be stacking the line of scrimmage with all of your defenders, trying to protect your end zone.
 The next moment you might be spreading the field with five wide receivers.

 The same approach applies to the tactical asset allocation decisions we make within portfolios.
 When we need that goal-line stand, we will position the portfolio in a defensive manner to protect your assets from major market declines.
 When we see opportunities in the market, we will position portfolios in a way to benefit from them.
 It’s important to not get too aggressive, though.
-Trying for a Hail Mary in your investment portfolio will most likely result in failure (unless you are Aaron Rodgers).
+Trying for a Hail Mary in your investment portfolio will most likely result in failure.